 - Maintenance Fee: NA

-Typically, a provisional patent is used to protect an idea and give inventors time to further develop it or market it to investors.
-After 12 months, it’s important to submit a nonprovisional patent application—otherwise, the provisional patent will expire and you’ll have to apply for another one.
+Typically, an inventor uses a provisional patent to protect their idea and give themselves time to develop it further.
+Or they may need the time to market it to investors.
+After 12 months, it’s essential to submit a nonprovisional patent application.
+Otherwise, the provisional patent will expire, and you’ll have to apply for another one.

-For example, if you file a provisional patent on April 30, 2018, you must file a corresponding nonprovisional application by April 30, 2019.
-This increases your cost because you’ll pay for two applications instead of one.
+For example, if you filed a provisional patent April 30, 2020, you must file a corresponding nonprovisional application by April 30, 2021.
+This process increases your cost because you’ll pay for two applications instead of one.

-There are four major ways to reduce patent costs.
-You can save money by ensuring your invention is complete prior to filing an application and by streamlining the filing process.
-Be proactive about the contents of your application and follow our tips to reduce the total cost of filing a patent.
+There are four significant ways to reduce patent costs.
+You can save money by ensuring your invention is complete before filing an application and by streamlining the process.
+It’s best to be proactive about the contents of your application, instead of reactive when an issue arises.

 To reduce the cost of obtaining a patent:

-- Create the first draft: Before engaging a patent attorney, create a first draft of the patent application using Rocket Lawyer.
-This can reduce the number of billable hours an attorney spends on the document.
+Before engaging a patent attorney, create a first draft of the patent application using an online legal service’s document library.
+This strategy can reduce the number of billable hours an attorney spends on the document.
 If you already have an attorney, ask them to provide a template so you can produce a first draft and save on drafting fees.

-- Thoroughly describe your invention: Provide your patent lawyer with an extremely detailed description of your invention.
+Provide your patent lawyer an extremely detailed description of your invention.
 This will help avoid confusion, limit back-and-forth between lawyers and the USPTO, and reduce patent lawyer fees.

-- Start with a provisional patent: If you want to obtain a utility or plant patent but are still ironing out the details, apply for a provisional patent first, saving you money in the short-term.
-However, if you eventually file for a nonprovisional patent, you’ll also have to pay for that patent’s costs, too.
+If you want to obtain a utility patent but are still figuring out the details, apply for a provisional patent first, saving you money in the short term.
+This patent will give you time to start your new business centering around your product and develop it.
+Remember, when you eventually file for a nonprovisional (standard) patent, you’ll also have to pay for those costs as well.

 Pros & Cons of Getting a Patent

 Patents are an excellent way to protect intellectual property but aren’t always the best option.
-There are several advantages of filing a patent, such as increased credibility and competitive edge, but the filing process is extremely expensive and doesn’t offer permanent protection.
-Understand the pros and cons of obtaining a patent before beginning the application process.
+There are several advantages of filing a patent, such as increased credibility and a competitive edge.
+However, the filing process is costly and doesn’t offer permanent protection.

 Pros of Getting a Patent